sprite writes

 How many cats in the hand are five cats in the bush worth?
 I don’t know, but four kittens nursing on a front stoop are worth quite a bit of enjoyment.

 Category: cats.
-There is/are Comments Off.
+There is/are Comments Off on feral cats.

 April 26, 2005